taiseen/learning-react-query/README.md

 ### Client side setup

 - 1st - `react-query`

   - by Context api setup style - implement react-query at root level of app
   - setup browser dev tools for debugging

+- 2nd - `useQuery` hook
+  - for get data form server use this `useQuery` hook
+  - pass fetching function inside its as value of `queryFu` property